oddbird/sliiides/content/css-next/smashing.md

 - title: Coming **Soon**
   sub: with a _polyfill_
   script: |
-    Much of this could be available in Chrome & Edge by the end of the year.
+    If we can solve the inline containment issues, this could start rolling out in browsers by the end of the year,
-    Firefox and Safari have both expressed interest, but I imagine they'll wait for a stable spec before implementing.

-    There's also a polyfill being developed,
-    which would make this all work on older browsers, using a bit of JavaScript.
+    and Jonathan Neal is already working on a JavaScript polyfill to make it backwards compatible.

 - css: |
     @container (width > 30em) { /* CQ support */ }